chef-boneyard/windows/README.md

 - `all` - Boolean.
 Optional.
 Default: false.
 DISM and PowerShell providers only.
 For DISM this is the equivalent of specifying the /All switch to dism.exe, forcing all parent dependencies to be installed.
 With the PowerShell install method, the `-InstallAllSubFeatures` switch is applied.
 Note that these two methods may not produce identical results.
 - `management_tools` - Boolean.
 Optional.
 Default: false.
 PowerShell provider only.
 Includes the `-IncludeManagementTools` switch.
 Installs all applicable management tools of the roles, role services, or features specified by the feature name.
 - `source` - String.
 Optional.
 DISM provider only.
 Uses local repository for feature install.
+- `timeout` - Integer.
+Optional.
+Default: 600.
+Specifies a timeout (in seconds) for feature install.
 - `install_method` - Symbol.
 Optional.
 If not supplied, Chef will determine which method to use (in the order of `:windows_feature_dism`, `:windows_feature_servercmd`, `:windows_feature_powershell`)

 #### Examples